Rising-Stars-by-Sunshine/CS206-ECON206-Yuchen-Song-PS1/README.md

 ### Code
 - Game Environment
+The Turst Game is an experiment of choice to study trust in economic interaction.
+In the game there are two players, A and B, that are anonymously paired.
+The game start with player A, who is given $100, and must decide to send none or some quantity of money to the second player.
 - Strategic plays
 - Equilibruim Evaluations: e.g. belief, strategy, and payoffs
 - oTree Experimental Code